streamr-dev/network/docs/docs/quickstart-guides/how-to-run-streamr-node.md

 _"Generate or import Ethereum private key"_

 You can generate a new private key or use one you already have.
-You can avoid having the private key of the wallet with your soon-to-be staked DATA stored in a plain text file by generating a new private key in this step and adding your staking wallet's public key as a *beneficiary address* once you are done configuring the node via the config wizard (highly recommended).

 _"Plugins to enable"_